orientechnologies/orientdb-docs/source/Configuration.md

 ##### query.limitThresholdTip

-If total number of returned records in a query is major than this threshold a warning is given.
-Use 0 to disable it.
+If the total number of returned records exceeds this value, then a warning is given.
+(Use 0 to disable).

 ```
 Setting name...: query.limitThresholdTip